wmde/wikidata-wikibase-architecture/systems/WikibaseClient/06-Runtime_View.md

 The Data Bridge is injected into Wikitext-generated content pages that have edit links by overloading the links.

-Clicking on one of these links then opens the Data Bridge instead of taking you to the Repo.
+Clicking on one of these links then opens the Data Bridge instead of taking you to the Repository.

 ```mermaid
 sequenceDiagram